Scalable Gaussian Process Hyperparameter Optimization via Coverage Regularization

-We can directly tune the statistical coverage during optimization by constraining Equation \eqref{eqn:coverage}.
+We can tune the statistical coverage of the model by constraining Equation~\eqref{eqn:q_multi_1} with Equation~\eqref{eqn:coverage}.
 For example, we can tune $\rho$ to ensure that 95 percent of the responses $Y(\bm{x}_i)$ are within 1.96 standard deviations of the posterior mean of the trained GP, similar to conformal prediction algorithms~\cite{vovk2005algorithmic}.

-\textbf{Coverage constrained LOOL.} We introduce a sequence of $m$ confidence levels $\{\alpha_{j}\}_{j=1}^{m}$.
-The coverage at these values will serve as constraints on the LOOL.
-This yields the problem:

-We note that in general this optimization is non-convex, and derivatives, even when available, are prohibitively expensive to compute.
-To solve, we employ a combination of method of multipliers to handle the constraints and Bayesian optimization to accommodate the lack of derivatives.
-Method of multipliers reformulates the problem in Equation \eqref{eq:constrained_LOOL} by introducing a quadratic penalty on the objective weighted by a parameter $\beta> 0$ \cite{hestenes1969multiplier}.
+\textbf{LOOL with a coverage penalty.} We introduce a sequence of $m$ confidence levels $\{\alpha_{j}\}_{j=1}^{m}$.
+The coverage at these values will serve as a penalty on the LOOL.
+We employ a combination of method of multipliers and Bayesian optimization to accommodate the lack of derivatives.
+Method of multipliers formulates the problem by introducing a quadratic penalty on the objective weighted by a parameter $\beta> 0$ \cite{hestenes1969multiplier}.
 If we denote the vectorized coverage and confidence level quantities as $C_{\alpha}(\theta) = [c_{\alpha_{j}}(\theta)]_{j=1}^{m}$ and $\alpha=[\alpha_{j}]_{j=1}^{m}$ respectively, then this new problem can be written as: